Spiritual Self-Care Is Finding A New Audience On TikTok

 Never in history have we had access to so many ideas from all around the world.
 Tech makes it easier than ever to find spiritual practices that pique our interest and seek new information every day.
 Luna notes that "this hunger for knowledge is noble, but that knowledge has to be freely given."
 When people take practices from other cultures without permission or credit, issues like cultural appropriation can come into play.

 We can combat them by using TikTok as inspiration to actually put down our phones and pick up a book, take a class, or connect with an instructor who lives and breathes these practices.
 After all, Luna adds, "If you feel drawn to something, why would you want to take a shortcut?"
 Exploring the roots that the practice has in your culture can also be valuable and personally illuminating.

 As users continue to call out instances of appropriation and misinformation on social media, we predict (and hope!) that this more active way of engaging with spirituality will become the norm.

 The future of spiritual self-care—online and off.

 Whether it's through organized religion, practices like tarot and astrology, or a mix of all the above, exploring something greater than yourself is mentally, physically, and emotionally enriching.
-Perhaps it's no coincidence that spirituality went so mainstream on an app whose primary users are 10- to 19-year-olds, during a global pandemic that hit the mental health of children and adolescents the hardest.
+Perhaps it's no coincidence that spirituality went so mainstream on an app whose primary users are 10- to 19-year-olds, during a global pandemic that hit the mental health of children and adolescents2 the hardest.